 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the , series and is a This fantasy is a paperback edition that was published by Simon Pulse on June 1, 2005 and has 358 pages.
+It is part of the , series and is a fantasy that was published by Simon Pulse on June 1, 2005 and has 358 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Alanna: The First Adventure, In the Hand of the Goddess, Woman Who Rides Like a Man, Lioness Rampant, Wild Magic, Trickster's Choice, Trickster's Queen, Wolf-Speaker, Realms of the Gods, First Test, Page, Squire, Lady Knight, Terrier, Bloodhound, Mastiff, Daja's Book, Sandry's Book, Tris's Book, Briar's Book, Magic Steps, Street Magic, Cold Fire, Shatterglass, The Will of the Empress, Melting Stones, Battle Magic

 Third in the Immortals fantasy adventure series for children about a young girl with the ability to speak and heal animals.
 This particular adventure occurs in Carthak.
 If you’re interested, there is a chronological listing of the Tortall books on my website.